 Reduce Downtime Caused by Adhesive Charring

-The Impact Of Adhesive Char, Nozzle Plugs, And Hot Melt Materials On Your Bottom Line
+Adhesive Char, Nozzle Plugs, and Hot Melt Materials

 When adhesive properties are altered through thermal and oxidative degradation, the thermoplastic nature of the adhesive is lost, leading to overheating or "charring" of the adhesive.